davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 ### Prerelease numbering

-Numbering pre-releases in Chrome can be problematic if you plan badly, or misjudge your launch timeline.
+Numbering pre-releases in Chrome can leave you high and dry if you plan badly, or misjudge your launch timeline.

 If you make the mistake of setting `1.0` too early and have published on the Chrome Web Store, you can't replace it with a revised, lower version because the Web Store won't accept it.